I was born in Santander (Spain) on the 15th August 1974.

 I conducted my thesis work at the University of Oviedo (Spain), under the supervision of Florentino Braña, examining the ecological interactions between introduced fish and amphibians.
 I defended my PhD thesis in 2004.

-I started my postdoc in 2005, in the group of Anssi Laurila at Population and Conservation Biology, Uppsala University, where I examined the microgeographic variation of crucial life-history traits and the evolutionary potential of small and isolated populations, using the Swedish pool frog (Pelophylax lessonae) as study model.
-In Uppsala, I have also examined the determinants of growth and development across latitudinal gradients in amphibians.
+I conducted my postdoc between 2005-2011, in the group of Anssi Laurila at the Population and Conservation Biology Unit, Uppsala University, where I examined the microgeographic variation of crucial life-history traits and the evolutionary potential of small and isolated populations, using the Swedish pool frog (Pelophylax lessonae) as study model.
+During this time, I also examined the determinants of growth and development across latitudinal gradients in amphibians.

-Currently, I work as Researcher at Animal Ecology, Dept. Ecology and Genetics, Uppsala University.
-Here, I have recently started an independent research program to examine the effects that changes in the strength of time-constraints have on the evolutionary ecology and life-history strategies in animals with complex life cycles.
-I am also examining the ecological determinats of disease susceptibility in amphibians across different environmental gradients.
+Currently, I work as Associate Researcher in Animal Ecology, Dept. Ecology and Genetics, Uppsala University.
+Here, I maintain a research program examining the effects that environmental variation, and in particular extreme environments, have on the evolutionary ecology and life-history strategies in organisms with complex-life cycles.
+Current projects deal mostly with the effects of low-dose radiation, altitude and latitude in a diverse range of genomic, physiological and ecological traits of amphibians.